North West School of Surgery - Vascular Surgery

 National Vascular Surgery ST3 Recruitment

-National Recruitment for ST3 Vascular Surgery is managed by HEE London and the South East.
+National Recruitment for ST3 Vascular Surgery is managed by NHS England – London and the South East (LaSE).

-external link icon Click here to go to the National HEE Recruitment Website (includes Timelines, Guidance, Competition Ratios etc.)
+National NHS England Recruitment Website (includes Timelines, Guidance, Competition Ratios etc.)

 HEE North West mapVascular Surgery in North West England

-Sector: N/A - appointment is to whole North West region
+Sector: N/A - appointment is to the whole north west region

 Grade: ST3